 A portion of your ride fee will be donated to two very worthwhile charities.
 The first charity is Motorcycle Relief Project.
 MRP takes military veterans with PTSD on Adventure rides giving veterans the opportunity to ride and share stories together.
 The second charity is the BDR® community itself.
 Donations to BDR® allows the continuation of route development and promotion.

-Plan to arrive in Hancock, NY on August 6th.
+Plan to arrive in Hancock, NY to begin the ride.
 Lodging will be provided (see hotel details) for this evening.
-We will start the BDR leaving on the 7th riding from Hancock to Andes, NY.
-Each day will be an average of around 150 miles.
-We will plan to arrive at the end of the route, at the Canadian border, 9 days later on August 15th.
-We will spend the evening in Jackman and begin the trip home on the 16th.
+We will start the BDR leaving from Hancock to Andes, NY.
+Each day will be an average of around 175 miles.
+We will plan to arrive at the end of the route, at the Canadian border, 9 days later.
+We will spend the evening in Pittsburg, NH and begin the trip back home the following day.

 Cost for single occupancy per person: $2600

 The plan is to meet at a hotel in Hancock the day before the ride.
 We will be heading out by 8 AM.

 The route begins in Hancock and after a short stretch we will dip into Pennsylvania for our first taste of some rocky trail.
 After crossing back into NY near the town of Callicoon, we will be hitting forested dirt and gravel roads.
 We will cross our first covered bridge and ride through the Pepacton Reservoir on some tarmac twisties arriving in the town of Andes, NY for the evening.
 We will take a ride up to the Palmer Hill Lookout before heading back into Andes for the night.